rockspoon/structure-poc/docs/project-structure.md

     ViewExt.kt
     DrawableExt.kt

-Multiple extensiosn targeting similar Classes should be named with a meaninful class name if not parent class exist and end in Ext:
+Multiple extension targeting similar Classes should be named with a meaningful class name if not parent class exist and end in Ext:

     NetworkExt.kt
     CompatExt.kt